 There are two basic types of factoring: recourse and non-recourse.
 Recourse factoring is kind of like a loan in that if your customer doesn’t pay the invoice, you owe the money on that invoice back to the factor.

-With non-recourse factoring, the factor evaluates the credit risk of your customer and agrees to take the loss if the customer can’t pay the invoice for credit reasons.
+With non-recourse factoring, the factoring company evaluates the credit risk of your customer and agrees to take the loss if the customer can’t pay because the broker went bankrupt.

 What Non-Recourse Factoring Doesn’t Cover